Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 "Whew!
 Well, we managed to beat them, all right.
 But what now?" asked Nia.

-Rex turned to the road that they were passing through just now entering the valley.
-Soldiers were seen coming to the location, trekking slowly, fully armored.
+Rex turned around to view the road where they'd entered the valley earlier, just in time to see soldiers trekking slowly towards their current location.
 Gramps: "Ah, right on time."

 "Oh I get it.
 Thaaat's why you asked the kids to call them here."